 You must build SMART goals for your companies that comprise of the following elements:

 This is another strategy for a high-growth path.
 This comes from the marketing domain.
-Apart from your own marketing strategies, you should also build a strong network with your channel partners.
+Apart from your own tech marketing strategies, you should also build a strong network with your channel partners.